 Michigan

+Hemp delta-9 THC is legal in Michigan.
 HB 4744 officially legalized industrial hemp in Michigan, with the same definitions as used in the Farm Bill.
-However, another bill essentially made delta-8 illegal (by defining THC to include all THCs), so it’s worth keeping an eye on the laws here.
+However, HB 4517 essentially made delta-8 illegal by defining THC to include all THCs combined.
+This means that most products with alternative THCs are not legal in the state, with hemp delta-9 being one of the only remaining legal options.

 Minnesota